dmulyalin/NORFAB/README.md

 # Built-in Clients

 - Python API Client to provide foundation layer for building other clients
-- PICLE Client for interactive command line shell interface targeted to be used by humans
+- PICLE Client - interactive command line shell interface targeted to be used by humans
-- REST API Client based on FastAPI
+- TODO REST API Client based on FastAPI

 # Built-in Services